 - Instagram: 82%

 - Facebook: 5%

-Most notably, Instagram’s popularity is only projected to continue to increase over time.
-However, choosing a platform must also depend on your own social media activity and audiences.
+Most notably, Instagram’s popularity is projected to continue increasing over time.
+However, choosing a platform must depend on your social media activity and audiences.
 Consider where audiences invested in the AEC industry typically reside, and how they prefer to consume content.
 At the same type, consider if these platforms align with your content marketing strategies and other factors unique to you.

 Influencer tiers and typical cost

 Another factor toward investing in influencer marketing lies in calculating the final return on investment (ROI).
 Forecasting gains may be simple enough, but influencer costs must also be factored in.
 These understandably vary, both among individual influencers and depending on their tier.